-GEM Motoring Assist is urging courts across the country to get tough on drivers and riders who accumulate 12 penalty points on their licences.
+GEM Motoring Assist is urging courts across the country to get tough on ‘totters’.
+A consistent and strong message is needed for drivers and riders who accumulate 12 penalty points on their licences, says GEM.

-GEM road safety officer commented: “A driving ban should be inevitable for anyone who has managed to tot up 12 penalty points on their licence.
+GEM chief executive Neil Worth commented: “A driving ban should be inevitable for anyone who has managed to accumulate 12 penalty points on their licence.
 It takes a particularly careless, thoughtless or reckless person to reach this level, and their disregard for the law means they each represent a big risk for the rest of us who share the roads with them.

 “The time for drivers to consider the consequences of a ban should come long before they find themselves with the prospect of 12 points.
-Of course a ban will cause considerable levels of hardship.
-But courts need to give more thought to other road users – particularly the most vulnerable – who face the greatest danger when such high-risk drivers are allowed to keep their licences.
+While a ban will cause considerable levels of hardship, courts need to give more thought to other road users – particularly the most vulnerable – who face the greatest danger when such high-risk drivers are allowed to keep their licences.”